 Very easy to make too but if there is one thing that requires constant looking after this is it.
 Still; 3 minutes of cooking, c’mon you can do that!

 I also tried VERY hard for someone who is so used to girly girl stuff to keep this more suited to a boy in all ways but guess what happens when cranberries get mixed with sugar…ahem, pink.

 So I went with it on the cupcakes…I smushed some of those berries and mixed them up with sparkling sugar and for future reference have a great way to colorize sugar naturally.

 I loved having both cupcakes and a cake and this cake is pretty enough that it might happen again for the Christmas holiday; it’s no secret I LOVE cranberries and these sweet little crunchy ones?
 Absolutely addictive.
 You’ll see.

 White chocolate cake with coconuts, toasted pecans; covered with a white chocolate frosting and either shaved chocolate, coconut or sugared cranberries?
 I know you want some!

-Congratulations Rachel…I know you are so excited about your new addition and I hope this cupcake ‘quilt’ gives you more than a virtual feeling of the love that surrounds you.
+Congratulations Rachel…I know you are so excited about your new addition and I hope this cupcake ‘quilt’ I made to accompany this amazing White Chocolate Cake with White Chocolate Buttercream gives you more than a virtual feeling of the love that surrounds you.
 XOXO